 - Plans will change as circumstances change.
 We will communicate changes clearly and promptly.

 Playing together is at the heart of what we do.
 In close consultation with our medical advisor, Orchestra Toronto has developed careful COVID-19 protocols to allow us to continue to rehearse and as long as we are permitted to do so.

-Here are some of the ways we have responded to COVID-19 at rehearsals:
+Ways we have responded to COVID-19 at rehearsals

 We will assess the risks of any performance using Public Health guidelines and work closely with our venues to create the safest conditions possible.

-To limit mingling, we will present shorter programmes with no intermissions.
-Instead, the hall doors will be kept open so that audiences can come and go quietly as they need to.
+- To limit mingling, we will present shorter programmes with no intermissions.
+Instead, the hall doors will be kept open so that audiences can come and go quietly as needed.